Charlie Daniels: Personal life and death

 Daniels married Hazel Juanita Alexander on September 20, 1964.
 They had one child, a son, Charles Edward Daniels Jr. An avid University of Tennessee sports fan, Daniels enjoyed hunting, fishing, snowmobiling, and other outdoor activities.
-He was a member of the National Rifle Association (NRA) and performed on their videos.
+He was a member of the National Rifle Association of America (NRA) and performed in their videos.

 Daniels suffered a major arm injury on January 30, 1980, while digging fence post holes on his farm near Mount Juliet.
 He suffered three complete breaks in his right arm and two broken fingers when his shirtsleeve caught on a spinning power auger.
-The injury required surgery and sidelined him for four months.
+The injury required surgery, and he was sidelined for four months.

 Daniels was successfully treated for prostate cancer in 2001.
 On January 15, 2010, Daniels was rushed to the hospital after suffering a stroke while snowmobiling in Colorado.
 He was released two days later.
 During a doctor visit on March 25, 2013, Daniels was diagnosed with a mild case of pneumonia and admitted to a Nashville hospital for a series of routine tests.
 The tests revealed that a pacemaker was needed to regulate his heart rate.
-One was put in on March 28, and Daniels was released from the hospital within days.
+One was put in on March 28, and Daniels was released within days.

 Daniels died on July 6, 2020, at the age of 83 of a hemorrhagic stroke at Summit Medical Center in Hermitage, Tennessee.
+He is buried in a grave at Mount Juliet, Tennessee.